How to make self covered piping

 Adding piping to your seams can add such a special touch.
-It's totally worth the extra bit of work as it can make your seams more prominent and beautiful.
+It's worth the extra bit of work as it can make your seams more prominent and beautiful.

 - Store bought piping